Last Updated on October 12, 2021

 What do you do if your stairlift breaks down?
 Stairlifts are an essential part of the home for many.
-Those who are elderly and/or disabled rely on them every day to get from one floor to another.
+Those elderly and disabled rely on them every day to get from one floor to another.
 This means that when your stairlift breaks down, you’re going to be stuck with a nightmare of a situation.

 Without a fully functioning stairlift, you will likely be unable to carry out your day-to-day routine.
 You’ll either be stuck upstairs, unable to get down or stuck downstairs, unable to get up!
 Thus, knowing what to do when it breaks down is imperative.

 Many people will immediately start to panic.
 Not only because it’s inconvenienced them, but also because things that break down typically lead to hassle and expenditure.
 This doesn’t have to be the case.
 There are many stairlift companies out there happy to help you, like Stannah Stairlifts.
 If you follow the guidance below, you may find a more practical solution to the problem.

 - Stairlift Breaks Down Key Points

 - Is it Completely Broke, Or Can You Fix It?